Your Wedding Day Goes By in a blur

 In the way that you, the prospective client - hire someone (who is usually a total stranger to you beforehand) to spend the majority of one of the most special days of your life with.
 You let us in to witness a lot of moments and emotions.

-The biggest piece of advice I can give, is to live in the moment on wedding day and the more vulnerable you’re willing to be, the more honest your pictures will feel.
+The biggest piece of advice I can give is to live in the moment on wedding day.
+The more vulnerable and authentic you’re willing to be, the more honest your pictures will feel.
 That’s why it’s so important to find a photographer that you feel comfortable with, that you can trust and honestly could see yourself kind of being friends with.
 Over the past decade that I’ve been documenting weddings, I’ve become good friends with a lot of my past clients because we’ve been able to create that bond.
 Often when I tell people that I’m a wedding photographer their first question is “omg do you have crazy bridezilla stories?” and my answer is always, sincerely, no. I’m so lucky to work with my kind of people.
 If you feel that connection to my work please reach out so that we can chat more and see if we’re a good fit to work together!